Home Insights Story Studio Work With Me Free Growth Plan

 The Complete Guide to Scaling a D2C Startup in India

 India's direct-to-consumer landscape has undergone a fundamental transformation.
-By early 2026, the Indian D2C market is valued at over $65 billion, u
+By early 2026, the Indian D2C market is valued at over $65 billion — here's how to build a D2C brand that endures.

 Introduction: The D2C Moment in India (2026)